equinix-labs/openstack-neturon-equinix-metal/README.md

 ## Overview

-The `networking-equinix` plugin integrates OpenStack Neutron with [Equinix Metal](https://metal.equinix.com/), enabling management of network resources such as IP address ranges and VLANs directly through OpenStack.
+The `openstack-neutron-equinix-metal` plugin demonstrates how to integrate OpenStack Neutron with [Equinix Metal](https://deploy.equinix.com/product/bare-metal/), enabling management of network resources such as IP address ranges and VLANs directly through OpenStack.

 ## Features